If you own a spike-topped apple snail then you know they can act mysteriously.

 However, most water snails may occasionally find themselves afloat.

-Confirmed reports I’m aware of include not only Apple snails but also Ramshorn and Bladder snails.
+Confirmed reports I’m aware of include not only Apple snails but also Ramshorn and Bladder snails doing this.

 With that being said, here are the most common reasons why your aquarium snail may be floating:

 An aquarium snail may be afloat at the top of the fish tank because of a sudden change in water parameters.
 The snail deliberately traps air in its shell and floats away in an attempt to change locations.